Biswajit30/Biswajit_Porfolio/README.md

-# Portfolio - Devesh Verma
+# Portfolio - Biswajit Jena

 This is the repository for my portfolio website.
 The portfolio showcases my skills, projects, and achievements.
-It serves as a central hub for potential employers, clients, or collaborators to learn more about Devesh Verma's work and get in touch.
+It serves as a central hub for potential employers, clients, or collaborators to learn more about Biswajit Jena's work and get in touch.

-## Live Demo

-A live demo of the portfolio website can be accessed [here](https://dev-deveshverma.github.io/portfolio_devesh_verma/).

 ## Technologies Used